Warp Drive in a De Sitter Universe: Introduction

 \section{Introduction}

-The concept of warp drives was first introduced by Miguel Alcubierre in his seminal 1994 paper~\cite{Alcubierre:1994tu}, and elaborated upon by José Natario in~\cite{Natario:2001tk}.
+The concept of warp drives was first introduced by Miguel Alcubierre in his seminal 1994 paper~\cite{Alcubierre:1994tu}, and elaborated upon by Jose Natario in~\cite{Natario:2001tk}.
 A warp drive is a solution of General Relativity that has the appearance of a "bubble" propagating on some (flat or non--flat) spacetime background.
 The observers inside the bubble are in an inertial reference frame, which means warp drives do not require external energy sources to accelerate, and they may move at any speed (in principle including superluminal).
 This makes them a viable candidate for interstellar travel, but they have one significant downside: in order to sustain a bubble, one requires exotic matter with negative energy density~\cite{Natario:2001tk}--\cite{Alcubierre:2017kqf}.

-As pointed out by Homer Ellis in~\cite{Ellis:2004aw}, the Schwarzschild metric, which describes a black hole, can be mapped to a warp drive--type metric with the use of a coordinate system known as Painlevé--Gullstrand coordinates, which makes it possible to embed a warp drive in a black hole background.
+As pointed out by Homer Ellis in~\cite{Ellis:2004aw}, the Schwarzschild metric, which describes a black hole, can be mapped to a warp drive--type metric with the use of a coordinate system known as Painleve--Gullstrand coordinates, which makes it possible to embed a warp drive in a black hole background.
 In~\cite{Garattini:2024zpz}, we studied the implications of this result, and in~\cite{Garattini:2024pgk}, we generalized it to wormholes.
 In this paper, we generalize this result to the case of a warp bubble in a de Sitter universe and demonstrate that it's possible for it to have a non--negative energy density, meaning that it may be physically interpreted not as an object made of some exotic matter, but rather as a vacuum energy inhomogeneity.
-This kind of object satisfies the averaged null and weak energy conditions, though it does violate them locally.
-We show that this is a consequence of a more generic theorem stating that perturbations of vacuum energy that produce at least some underdense regions in all reference frames inevitably result in local violations of WEC and NEC.
+This kind of object satisfies the null and weak energy conditions up to a total divergence term that averages to zero.

 First, we briefly outline the warp drive physics in general and Ellis' formalism in section~\ref{sec:Intro}.
-Then, in section~\ref{sec:DeSitter}, we apply this formalism to the de Sitter metric to construct a warp bubble with non--negative Eulerian energy density, and prove the theorem on vacuum energy underdensities.
+Then, in section~\ref{sec:DeSitter}, we apply this formalism to the de Sitter metric.
 We conclude in section~\ref{sec:conclusions} with an overview of these results and their possible implications for cosmology and lab setups.